This article was originally published in 2015 and has been completely updated in 2020.

 Highlight benefits of the application

 The application process has generated several benefits that can be raised with unsuccessful candidates.
 They have gained from updating their CV, been able to practice their interviewing skills and thought about their future.
 But the biggest gain for them, if it is an internal application, is that they have signaled their interest in growing with the organization and are looking for more responsibilities.
 You can let them know this awareness has been created and that they will be in the forefront of consideration for future opportunities.
-Likewise, if they are an external candidate, they can be told the employer will keep them on the books for future consideration.
+Likewise, if they are an external candidate, they can be told you will keep them on the books for future consideration.

 All this may seem like a lot of work, but unsuccessful job candidates will remember your treatment of them forever.